College Success @ Perkins is leading the way to systemic change in our education system for students with vision loss.

 In this session, you will learn about these programs and be encouraged to consider how you can incorporate some key elements into your work with students now, to assist them in effectively developing and meeting their transition goals.

 Now that we’ve established the landscape, identified the gaps and challenges, and looked at programs that inspire, how can we take what we have learned and replicate it?
 How can we scale it up?
-In this session, we will share ideas and identify a path forward.
+In this session, we share ideas and identify a path forward.

 Join us for this guided discussion — our goal is to bring together stakeholders from a broad range of experiences to create usable solutions for both immediate and long-term impact.